phil-nye/CS1632/Deliverable5-JavaLife/README.md

 <br>
 Notes:
-> "src" directory contains all source code (only MainPanel.java, Cell.java, MainPanelTests.java, and CellTests.java have been modified for this project)
+> "source" directory contains all source code (only MainPanel.java, Cell.java, MainPanelTests.java, and CellTests.java have been modified for this project)
+> I used JUnit 4 and VirtualVM throughout this project